Weerawat-SL/DataDailyBlog/index.md

 ---
 ![](assets/index/DE.jpg){: width="700" }

-Welcome to my little corner.
-I graduated in Environmental Engineering, so I lack knowledge in web development.
-However, I aspire to create this space to gather and organize knowledge and other topics for my personal review.
-There may be opportunities to share with teammates for further learning.
+Welcome to my personal space.
+I've created this platform to collect knowledge, experiences, and ideas both for personal review and to share with those interested.
+Here you'll find articles about data management, latest technologies, and lessons from real experiences that might help you avoid obstacles I've faced.
+Enjoy exploring!.
 <!-- https://weerawat-sl.github.io/weerawat.github.io/
 jekyll serve -->